nbrown5071/Udacity_Projects_SQL_Excel/NYSE_Financial_Modeling_Forecasting_Statistics/NYSE_README.md

 [<img src="https://github.com/nbrown5071/Udacity_Projects_SQL_Excel/blob/main/NYSE_Financial_Modeling_Forecasting_Statistics/Financial%20Modeling%20Dashboard.png" alt="Financial_Modeling_Dashboard">](https://github.com/nbrown5071/Udacity_Projects_SQL_Excel/blob/main/NYSE_Financial_Modeling_Forecasting_Statistics/Financial%20Modeling%20Dashboard.png)

 The Google Sheets workbook can be found <a href='https://docs.google.com/spreadsheets/d/1A1VgcxuDm-rnEmlDVM0nhRlcc0UdcsAbTlgP5Vp6GLc/edit?usp=sharing'><u>here</u>.</a>
 The Financial Modeling and Forecasting sheets are interactive.
 You can apply a variety of Tickers from the New York Stock Exchange to view performance metrics.
+I executed this analysis and the visuals in excel.
+I uploaded the file to Google Sheets in order to share my work without viewers having to download the file from the table of contents below.

 ### NYSE Financial Modeling, Forecasting, & Statistics Project Table of Contents
 | File Number | Title | Description |